geekan/MetaGPT-docs/src/en/guide/use_cases/agent/ml_engineer.md

         new_df = df.copy()
         new_df[self.features] = self.si.transform(new_df[self.features])
         return new_df

+    def fit_transform(self, df: pd.DataFrame) -> pd.DataFrame:
+        """
+        Fit and transform the input DataFrame.

+        Args:
+            df (pd.DataFrame): The input DataFrame.

+        Returns:
+            pd.DataFrame: The transformed DataFrame.
+        """
+        self.fit(df)
+        return self.transform(df)
 ```

-In the example above, `MLProcess` defines the base class for data preprocessing tools.
-The `FillMissingValue` class, inheriting from this base class, specifically implements the functionality for filling missing values and is registered as a data_preprocess tool using the `@register_tool` decorator.
+In the example above, the `FillMissingValue` class implements the functionality for filling missing values and is registered as a data_preprocess tool using the `@register_tool` decorator.

 After registering the tool, the system will automatically create a corresponding subdirectory in the `metagpt.tools.schemas` directory for your tool type (in this case, `data_preprocess`).